satellite-image-deep-learning/techniques/README.md

 * [jimutmap](https://github.com/Jimut123/jimutmap) -> get enormous amount of high resolution satellite images from apple / google maps quickly through multi-threading
 * [Export thumbnails from Earth Engine](https://gorelick.medium.com/fast-er-downloads-a2abd512aa26)
 * [datumaro](https://github.com/openvinotoolkit/datumaro) -> Dataset Management Framework, a Python library and a CLI tool to build, analyze and manage Computer Vision datasets
+* [patchify](https://github.com/dovahcrow/patchify.py) -> A library that helps you split image into small, overlappable patches, and merge patches into original image

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise